 KENNETHA J. BIGHAM-TSAI

-Bishop, Iowa Episcopal Area, United Methodist Church
+Bishop, Iowa & Illinois great rivers Conferences, United Methodist Church

 A transformational leader deeply committed to inspiring the growth of The United Methodist Church as a vehicle for grace, justice, and love.